|

 decrease during rallies.
 Trading volume usually increases dramatically

 at tops and bottoms.
+Looking at the

 volume and open interest will show you which contract month to be in.